 Paradise Divide and Schofield Pass

-Continue onward and after not too long you will find yourself with the option to go over Schofield Pass or turn left and go towards Marble and Crystal.
+Continue onward and you’ll find yourself with the option to go over Schofield Pass or turn left and go towards Marble and Crystal.
 The road to Marble and Crystal becomes very rugged as it travels past the Devil’s Punchbowls.
 Only capable drivers and short-wheelbase, narrow rigs can make the full drive from Schofield Pass all the way to Marble.

 Most folks decide at this point to turn right and drive over Schofield Pass and make the quick jaunt to Emerald Lake just beyond.
 Continue driving down towards the townsite of Gothic, now the Rocky Mountain Biological Laboratory.
 Four miles later you’ll hit pavement at the Snodgrass Trailhead.
 Follow Gothic Road all the way into town and show off your new dirt paint job.